faho/fish-snippets/README.md

 I recommend not using this as-is.
 Look at the things here and pick anything you're interested in.

+Absolutely no warranty on any of these.
+Use them if you think they're neat or useful, but these aren't big "released" things.
+This is my little playground.

 # What's here

 - A port of [pridecat](https://github.com/lunasorcery/pridecat) to pure builtins-only fish script - pipe into it to have your output colored in pride flag colors